jadecarino/galasa/docs/content/docs/manage-ecosystem/runs-delete.md

 Over time, test run results build up and take up space in the Galasa Ecosystem.
 You can delete test runs which have completed in the past by using the `galasactl runs delete` command.

-You can view the full command syntax in the [Galasa cli repository](https://github.com/galasa-dev/cli/blob/main/docs/generated/galasactl_runs_delete.md){target="_blank"}.
+To view the full command syntax, see the [galasactl runs delete](../reference/cli-syntax/galasactl_runs_delete.md) command reference.

 ## Working with the `galasactl runs delete` command